-Random tips to survive and save some money during the Art week in Torino.
+Random tips to survive and save some money during Art week in Turin.

-One of my favourite week in Torino is starting, it’s the art week and it is has stressfull as rich of events as the Milan Fashion week.
+One of my favorite weeks in Torino is starting, it’s art week and it is stressful as rich of events as the Milan Fashion Week.
 But how do you survive, what is the dress code and how can you enter for free?

 First of all, let’s see the event and fairs one cannot miss.

-The Others aka my favourite art fair.
+The Others aka my favorite art fair.
 Hosted by the ancient prison of the city, each gallery is located in a jail cell.
 The atmosphere is absolutely disturbing yet fascinating.
-From 6th to 9th November, you will find the most alternative art galleries, live performances and young street artists.
+From 6th to 9th November, you will find the most alternative art galleries, live performances, and young street artists.

 (photo Art Tribune)

-Photissima from 6th to 9th November and hosted in one of the first factory of the city, Ex Manifattura Tabacchi.
+Photissima from 6th to 9th November and hosted in one of the first factories of the city, Ex Manifattura Tabacchi.
 It is entirely dedicated to photography and includes also workshops.

 Tip n.
 1: Enter for free or get even paid!